 Many students who are otherwise very social and enjoy working in teams dread the moment when their teacher proposes a group project.
 It is not the workload they fear, but the organization, task management and communication within the group, all of which are vital for any successful project.
 The key to all of the above is to use mind maps.
 You can easily brainstorm with your colleagues and get everyone on the same page, structure the workload and assign tasks.

 - MeisterTip: MindMeister enables you to share mind maps and collaborate on them in real-time.
-Files, notes, pictures and even deadlines can be added, making it a great task management tool.
+Files, notes, pictures and even deadlines can be added directly in the mind map.
+You can even connect your MindMeister account to the online task management tool MeisterTask, where you can import all tasks from you mind map and collaboratively complete the project.

 7) Presentations & reports